-By the end of 2007, CFI was firmly entrenched and well established as an increasingly important venue within the City of Toronto while a growing network of campus groups across the country worked in affiliation.
+By the end of 2007, CFI Canada was well established as an increasingly important organization within the City of Toronto while a growing network of campus groups across the country worked in affiliation.

 In Calgary in April 2008, CFI Canada hosted the inaugural event of its first branch.
 Since then, CFI Calgary has featured presentations by physics professor Victor Stenger, author of “God: The Failed Hypothesis,” Michael Shermer, Dr. David Eberth of the Royal Tyrell Museum and Dr. Jim Linville of the University of Lethbridge.

 October 11, 2008: CFI Calgary inaugural event, features radio personality Rob Breakenridge

 CFI Calgary has focused its political attention on its province’s high amount of public subsidies to religious schools, sometimes even creationism-teaching evangelical Christian schools.
 The group responded loudly when in 2009 the government passed Bill 44, enshrining into human rights legislation so-called “parental rights” to pull children from classes discussing controversial topics like religion and sexuality.
 From the beginning, CFI Calgary experienced terrific media success, and has been on the radio regularly, especially on the Rob Breakenridge Show on QR77.